Greek Orthodox Easter on Tinos Island

 How is the Weather in Spring in Tinos

-As Easter will be May 5th, and compared with the temperatures of 2023, the maximum temp should be around 18-24 C. You can see details on the Greek weather and when is the best time to travel to Greece here.
+Since Easter falls on April 5th this year, you can expect temperatures to be similar to last year, typically around 16 to 22°C (60 to 72°F).
+You can see details on the Greek weather and when is the best time to travel to Greece here.

 What Island Hopping Can I Do from Tinos